Dealing with a life transition is hard. Dealing with health insurance is hard.

 - Are you having to move after a divorce?

 If you’re losing coverage, you may want to contact an insurance agent to see if you qualify for health insurance through the market place.

 If you’ve had changes in your income or financial situation, you may need to contact Healthcare.gov.

 If you are committed to your doctor or a particular facility where you like to receive care, make sure they are in the health insurance company network of the plan you are most interested in.
 The customer service number of the health insurance company can let you know if your doctor is in their provider network.

 There are many possible scenarios, but the bottom line is that you do have certain rights that you can exercise.
 If you’re heading for divorce, you should take time to understand these rights and make them an integral part of the divorce process.

 That’s it – staying covered after a divorce isn’t that hard.
 It does take a bit of time to do some research on the best plans for you and your family, but that’s what we’re here for.

-Fiorella Insurance Agency can connect you with the best health market place plans after a divorce.
-Contact us today to see how we can make your transition easier.
+Fiorella Insurance Agency can connect you with the best healthcare marketplace plans after a divorce.
+Contact us today at Fiorella Insurance to see how we can make your transition easier.